-No adjustments in cost from the June 2019 Consulting Engineers Report.
+No adjustments in cost or schedule from the October 2019 Consulting Engineers Report.

 3.2.4 Non-Roadway Projects

 Project Description: Annual miscellaneous capital expenditures, including transponders, vehicles, computers and other items that are critical to the Illinois Tollway's day-to-day operations.